qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/expression.rst

    def myfunc(value1, value2, feature, parent):
        pass

-The short example creates a function 'myfunc' that will give you a function with two values.
+The short example creates a function ``myfunc`` that will give you a function with two values.
 When using the ``args='auto'`` function argument the number of function arguments required will be calculated by the number of arguments the function